audiokinetic/waapi-client-python/README.md

 `pipenv install --three`

-### Running the tests
+### Running the Tests
+Install the `tox` package:

+* Windows: `py -3 -m pip install tox`
+* Other platforms: `python3 -m pip install tox`

-Open a blank project in Wwise, then you may execute the test on terminal from the root of the repository by running:
+Open a blank project in Wwise, then you may execute `tox` in the terminal from the root of the repository

-* Windows: `py -3 setup.py test`
-* Other platforms: `python3 setup.py test`
+The test suite will run for all supported versions of Python.
+Use `-e pyXX` to run for a single version, e.g., `tox -e py37` for Python 3.7).